German weather ship Sachsenwald: Notes

 a.
 A number of internet sources state that Sachsenwald recovered five Bismarck survivors.
 This appears to be a widely repeated error based on a faulty source.
 The official report of Sachsenwald's commander states only two survivors were picked up, Lorenzen and Maus.
-The other 3 Bismarck survivors rescued by the Germans (Georg Herzog, Otto Höntzsch & Herbert Manthey) were all rescued by the German uboat U-74.
+The other 3 Bismarck survivors rescued by the Germans (Georg Herzog, Otto Höntzsch & Herbert Manthey) were all rescued by the German U-boat U-74.